-On completing the programme students should have gained and be able to demonstrate knowledge and understanding of:
+On completing the programme students should be able to demonstrate knowledge and understanding of:

 - A1.
-The advanced theoretical concepts and analytical tools of transport engineering and transport systems. - A2.
+The advanced theoretical concepts and analytical tools of transport engineering and operations and associated empirical methods. - A2.
 The transport issues that confront modern society and of the global and national settings in which transport activities take place. - A3.
-Appropriate research techniques that provide: - (i) a basic understanding of statistical analysis ; - (ii) an advanced knowledge of appropriate spread-sheet software; and - (iii) the basic skills needed to prepare a research dissertation. - A4.
-Selected areas of specialist study related to Transport Studies. - A5.
+Appropriate research techniques that provide: - (i) a basic understanding of statistical analysis; - (ii) a working knowledge of appropriate spread-sheet software; and - (iii) the basic skills needed to prepare a research dissertation. - A4.
+Transport, engineering and operations in selected areas of specialist study. - A5.
 A transport-related subject through a supervised period of extended study, providing a deeper understanding than that made possible by following a taught programme of study. - A6.
 Undertaking research, analysis or design processes given an appropriate level of supervision. - A7.
 Applications of IT to the selected fields of study. - A8.
 Management principles including professional, ethical and safety responsibilities.